AbdulKanjo/invoices-dashboard-1/README.md

 - "Which location had the highest equipment expenses last quarter?"

 Note: Data searches are limited to the last 6 months for performance reasons.

+## Inventory Forecasting

+Use the Inventory Forecast page to view estimated replenishment dates for each SKU.
+The forecasts are generated from historical invoice data and can be accessed at `/inventory-forecast` or via the Predictive Inventory card on the AI page.

 ## Contributing